PoisotLab/ms_mangal_synthesis/manuscript.md

-Ecological networks are a useful representation of ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18; @PoisStou16].
+Ecological networks are a useful representation of ecological systems in which species or organisms interact [@HelGarJor14; @DelBesBri18a].
+In addition to using the established mathematical framework of graph theory to describe the structure of species interactions, network ecology has related the structural and ecological properties of networks [@ProProPhi05;

-**TODO** update this sentence to make sure we explain _why_ networks are important

-As such, there has been a recent explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their
-structure: for example by invasion leading to a collapse [@MagrHolz17;
-@StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19; @BartMcCa19].
+@Pou10].
+Networks often allow to link disconnected scales in ecology, and in particular are powerful tools to link populations to ecosystem properties [@Lor10; @JorBas13].
+Recently, the interest in the dynamics of ecological networks across large temporal scales [@BaisGrav19; @TyliMorr17], and along environmental gradients [@PellAlbo17; @TrojOles16], has increased.
+As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a collapse [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19; @BartMcCa19].
 Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@ThomGonz17] to predict the effects of external changes; indeed, data on the species occurrences and traits, as well as local extant and projected climate, are also required.

 **TODO** discuss Hortal et al. 2015.
 Annual Review of Ecology, Evolution, and Systematics.
 46, 523-549 on the Eltonian shortfall